QuanHoangNgoc/Application-DFS_BFS_UCS-for-Sokoban-Game-CS106-AI-/README.md

   - Contain submit files

 # Pipeline:
--DFS, BFS, UCS implementation with comment lines.
+- DFS, BFS, UCS implementation with comment lines.
 Installing pygame and pyautogui libraries.
 - Customize and configure the source code to suitable for performing experiment.
 - Take a long time to experiment and study statistics.
 Experiment resources: Kaggle Colab P100 - 29GB RAM.
 - Present report and pack project process.